chiselstrike/docs.chiselstrike.com/reference/login.md

 User"](pol#restricting-data-access-to-matching-user).

 :::note

 AuthUser instances are managed by ChiselStrike.
-Trying to create or destroy them in your code will faill with an error.
+Trying to create or destroy them in your code will fail with an error.

 :::